Applied Biological Sciences (Secondary Education in Biology) ,BS

 - secondary education clinical experience

-Students who enroll in this concentration should also contact the Mary Lou Fulton Teachers College for information on teacher preparation coursework.
+If you enroll in this concentration, you should contact the Mary Lou Fulton College for Teaching and Learning Innovation for information on teacher preparation coursework.

 This program may be eligible for an Optional Practical Training extension for up to 24 months.
 This OPT work authorization period may help international students gain skills and experience in the U.S. Those interested in an OPT extension should review ASU degrees that qualify for the STEM-OPT extension at ASU's International Students and Scholars Center website.